-What is Depreciation for Rental Property?
+What Is Depreciation For Rental Property?

 - Land can never be utilized for depreciation; rather, the buildings and properties built on it would be regarded for depreciation.

 - The depreciation is valid until the time the individual owns it.
-Once it sold, the individual can claim depreciation on it.
+Once it is sold, the individual can claim depreciation on it.

 - The individual or the owner can start accounting for depreciation once the rental property is ready for the rental business.